ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 }
 ```

-Perfect! 😄 I know what you're thinking. **That's the point**.
-None of this is necessary.
-You can make everything simpler by **avoiding effects** and doing side-effects inside event handlers:
+I know what you're thinking and **that's the point**.
+None of this is necessary!
+You can make everything simpler by **avoiding effects** and doing side-effects inside your event handlers:

 ```ts:counter.svelte.ts
 export class Counter {